brunomaga/brunomaga.github.io/_posts/2023-09-02-GPTlite-Megatron-LM-model-parallelism.md

       return gradient, None
 ```

 Note that we added an extra argument `mp_comm_group` that refers to the model-parallel communication group.
 This refers to the communication group is to allow us to combine MP with other types of parallelism.
 As an example, if you have 8 GPUs, you can have 2 data parallel groups of 4 model parallel GPUs.
-We now add model parallelism to the MLP by inserting $$f$$ and $$g$$ in the forward pass, at the beginning and end of the block, just like in the paper:
+We now add tensor parallelism to the MLP by inserting $$f$$ and $$g$$ in the forward pass, at the beginning and end of the block, just like in the paper:

 ```python